MartinN11/2020-ws_domn/slides.md

 ### 7. Problems of Ownership

-Apple Permission Issues
+_"Data has become ever more important for businesses, yet the issue of who owns it has become equally more difficult to determine."_

+(Williamson, 2018)

+---

+### 7. Problems of Ownership

+> Example: automobile drivertrain with carious embedded sensors and fitted to a vehicle.

+_Who owns the data being generated – the driver, the dealer, the OEM or the supplier?_

+---

+### 7. Problems of Ownership

+_"A question about data ownership on its own is too simplistic.
+A better question would be, who can most benefit from owning that data?
+In the case of the drivetrain, you would ultimately expect that to probably be the dealer and the manufacturer."_

+(Williamson, 2018)

+---

+### 7. Problems of Ownership

 * Permission errors usually associated with Linux and MacOS installations
-* Files and directories have three operation privileges available: read ®, write (w) and execute (x)
 * System user can perform different operations depending on their operation privileges and the groups this user belongs to
+* Ownership & permission errors can occur when account has been moved or file owner was modified
+* Permission issue occurs when an application (or system user) is performing unauthorized operation in the filesystem

 ---

 ### 7. Problems of Ownership

-* Ownership & permission errors can occur when account has been moved or file owner was modified
-    * Run through the process to repair user permissions or adjusting files ownership directly -> intended user will regain access
-Permission issue occurs when an application (or system user) is performing unauthorized operation in the filesystem
+Apple Permission Issues

 * GibHub example -> Microsoft program causes problems when used on Mac

 ---